The facts about antibiotic resistance

 If you’d like some additional information on antibiotic resistance and what it may mean for you, there’s lots of information available on our website for both pet owners and veterinary professionals.

 We have a series of webinars available here, these explore antimicrobial resistance and the importance of responsible prescribing for vets.
 Our webinars are also available on YouTube.
 We also have a FAQ fact sheet about antibiotic resistance on our website.
+You can find all these resources and more on our dedicated Antimicrobial Resistance page – click here to visit it.

 Want to know more?
 You can head to Davies Veterinary Specialists’ Facebook page for the latest updates and information.
 You can also do your bit by becoming an Antibiotic Guardian, which you can find out more about on our Facebook page or by heading to www.antibioticguardian.com.